 Suárez continued to star in 2019, with Port ending in third place, with the Spaniard scoring the solitary goal in the FA Cup final against Ratchaburi Mitr Pohl at Pathum Thani.
 Meelarp moved upstairs to be replaced by Pairoj Borwonwatanadilok.

-Choketawee Promrut took over in charge of the side for the 2020-21 campaign but was soon replaced by Meelarp who in turn handed over to Sarawut Treephan.
+Choketawee Promrut took charge of the side for the 2020-21 campaign but was soon replaced by Meelarp, who in turn handed over to Sarawut Treephan.
 The team once again ended the season in third position.

 Click here for history and my visits from June 2022